Xtapodis/assignment/README.md

 * [Setup](#setup)

 ## General info
-This project is simple Lorem ipsum dolor generator.
+This project is a simple REST API service.
+The web app has a button that makes a request to the service and returns a greeting message as response.

 ## Requirements
 To build this project without any errors/issues, the following requirements needs to be satisfied